PurpleBooth/git-mit/docs/mit.md

   email: someone@example.com
 ```

-To make keeping this file up-to-date easier there's some commands to
+To make keeping this file updated straightforward, there are some
-adding and removing users to your git repository, that can then be
+commands for adding and removing authors to the git repository.
-output into a more permanent configuration file.

 You can quickly add a new author by running